-The Management Company acting in the best interest of the Unitholders, may at any time reject subscription applications or temporarily limit, suspend or ultimately discontinue the issue of Units, in which case any payments received in respect of subscription applications not yet processed will be returned without interest to the accounts from which they were originally debited (see section "Anti-Money Laundering and Countering Terrorist Financing Measures").
+The UCITS or the Management Company on behalf of the UCITS, acting in the best interest of the Unitholders, may at any time reject subscription applications or temporarily limit, suspend or ultimately discontinue the issue of Units, in which case any payments received in respect of subscription applications not yet processed will be returned without interest to the accounts from which they were originally debited (see section "Anti-Money Laundering and Countering Terrorist Financing Measures").

-No Units may be issued during a period of suspension of determination of Net Asset Value, Net Asset Value per Class or Net Asset Value per Unit or during a period for which the Management Company has declared a suspension of the issue of Units in one or more Class.
+No Units may be issued during a period of suspension of determination of Net Asset Value, Net Asset Value per Class or Net Asset Value per Unit or during a period for which the UCITS or the Management Company, acting on behalf of the UCITS, has declared a suspension of the issue of Units in one or more Class.
 No application for Units made during the period of such suspension shall be accepted by the Depositary.

 7.2.5.
-Anti-Money Laundering and Countering Terrorist Financing Measures
+Anti-Money Laundering and Countering Terrorist Financing Measures fact sheets, as amended.

-The Management Company and the Depositary must comply with the provisions of the Liechtenstein Due Diligence Act (Sorgfaltspflichtgesetz) and the associated Due Diligence Ordinance (Sorgfaltspflichtverordnung) as well as the FMA directives, communications and fact sheets, as amended.
 Furthermore, the Management Company shall procure that the national distribution agents are obligated to comply with the said provisions.

+The Management Company and the Depositary must comply with the provisions of the Liechtenstein Due Diligence Act (Sorgfaltspflichtgesetz) and the associated Due Diligence Ordinance (Sorgfaltspflichtverordnung) as well as the FMA directives, communications and